 On April 26, Newark City Schools Superintendent Doug Ute kicked off “Starting Conversations,” an amazing day of activities bringing people from many facets of Licking County together to talk about addiction and how it impacts Licking County residents.
+These real-life stories will provide you with a glimpse into life after the treatment program.
+This luxury rehab facility can help you achieve a full recovery with an amazing treatment plan.
+Check for more info!
+Offering a supportive, serene detox experience, 1 Method Luxury Alcohol Detox minimizes discomfort and maximizes care.

 Doug’s eyes were open to the issue through a personal experience when one of his children became addicted and he is willing to share that for the greater good of our community.
 Add to that the frequency with which he saw grandparents in the NCS administration building registering for school the grandchildren they have custody of because their adult children have addictions, and Doug knew the time had come to get anyone and everyone involved.
+For those who have tried everything else, caron PA reviews will give you hope.
+We also recommend The Ohana Rehab Center for people that need to recover from their addiction.

 If you missed the NCS events, there are more opportunities for you to become educated about what is occurring in your back yard.
 Through the Licking County Community Blueprint process, which identified behavioral health including drug addiction as a top priority, Hope In Action forums are being held around the county to provide information and resources to anyone with an interest.